aaspring/zakird.com/cv.md

 #### Advising and Mentoring

-I have helped oversee the independent studies of and advised the following students:
+I have helped oversee the independent studies of and advise the following students:

 <div class="job">
 <ul>